Gene Therapy Programs

 AVROBIO’s Gene Therapy for Fabry Disease (AVR-RD-01)

-An ongoing Phase 1 trial is currently enrolling patients in Canada.
-The primary objective of this trial is to evaluate the safety and tolerability of infusing the patient’s own genetically modified stem cells that express the enzyme α-galactosidase A (AGA).
-We expect to begin enrollment in a concurrent Phase 2 trial in mid-2018; the primary objective of that trial is to assess the safety and efficacy of AVR-RD-01.
+An investigator-sponsored Phase 1 clinical trial is currently ongoing in Canada and is now fully enrolled with five patients dosed.
+The primary objective of this trial is to evaluate the safety and tolerability of infusing the patient’s own genetically modified stem cells that express the α-galactosidase A (AGA) enzyme.
+We are also enrolling in a separate company-sponsored Phase 2 trial at sites in Australia and Canada.
+The primary objective of the Phase 2 trial is to assess the safety and efficacy of AVR-RD-01.

 AVROBIO’s Gene Therapy for Gaucher Disease (AVR-RD-02)

-We plan to initiate a Phase 1/2 trial to evaluate the safety and efficacy of AVR-RD-02 in patients with Type I Gaucher Disease.
-In this planned trial, the patient’s own genetically modified stem cells that will express glucocerebrosidase (GCase), the enzyme that is deficient in Gaucher Disease.
+We are now enrolling in a Phase 1/2 trial to evaluate the safety and efficacy of AVR-RD-02 in patients with Type I Gaucher Disease.
+In this investigational trial, the patient’s own stem cells are genetically modified to express glucocerebrosidase (GCase), the enzyme that is deficient in Gaucher Disease.

 AVROBIO’s Gene Therapy for Pompe Disease (AVR-RD-03)

-Preclinical experiments using our gene therapy platform and proprietary lysosomal targeting sequence demonstrated safety and efficacy in Pompe disease mice.
+Preclinical experiments using our gene therapy platform and proprietary lysosomal targeting sequence demonstrated a favorable pre-clinical safety and efficacy profile in a mouse model of Pompe disease.

 AVROBIO’s Gene Therapy for Cystinosis (AVR-RD-04)